stefanhendriks/Dune-II---The-Maker/README.md

 TODO
 ----
-- using SFML
+- converting to SFML
-  - draw empty window
+ - team coloring
+ - clearing shroud on unit movement
-  - draw map
+ - camera should not move out of map bounds
-  - draw map using camera
-  - draw units
+ - single click select of units
-  - draw mouse cursor
-  - use custom events
+ - camera should scroll when mouse is on edge of screen -

 - have foot-men (soldiers, infantry, trooper, troopers, fremen, all are alike)
 <del>